azizkhanp/interview-questions/README.md

 Stateful vs State-less firewall in AWS?
 When do we use spot or on-demand EC2? what is ECS? cluster?
 EC2 vs Fragent?

+Created Lambda functions(python) to create a ebs volume snapshot with event bridge / same for delete the ebs snapshot after 7 days